The Peasants Returning From The Fields: History

 The dating of the work has fluctuated between 1620 and 1635, the year in which the painting was copied and the copy was signed and dated by its maker.

 The most convincing hypotheses date the painting to the early 1630s.
 Some date The Peasants' Return to 1632–1634, when it would perhaps have been a collaboration with Lucas van Uden.
 Others to the latest phase of Rubens' production, in 1640.
 For the cart, the artist used two preparatory drawings.
 One (at Chatsworth House, in the collection of the Duke of Devonshire) depicts a reaper on the right, and the other depicts two carts (in the collection of the Kupferstichkabinett Berlin, n.
 3237).
 There are other parallels between the second figure on the right and the peasant woman on the right in drawings at the Uffizi's Gabinetto dei Disegni e delle Stampe collection.
 Meanwhile, the five people on the right can be seen in a copy of the Reubens' in the Albertina museum.

 The Peasants' Return has long been a pendant, a companion piece, to Odysseus on the Island of the Phaecians.
 Both panels were in the collection of the Duke of Richelieu in 1677 and, after some time in the Hapsburg collection, arrived in Florence in 1765 by the initiative of the Lorena family.
-The panels were brought to Paris by French commissioners in March and April of 1799 and remained in France until the end of 1815.
+The panels were brought to Paris by French commissioners in March and April 1799 and remained in France until the end of 1815.
 Even in the reports written by Canova and Karcher during French restitutions, they are described together.